 Student-Athlete Class Conduct Policy

 Attendance at every class and laboratory session is expected for all courses in which the student-athlete is enrolled in.
 It cannot be emphasized enough that there is a direct correlation between classroom attendance and academic success.
-Besides the obvious fact that student need to be in class to attain relevant information, many classes at FAU have a portion of the final grade designated for attendance and class participation.
+Besides the obvious fact that students need to be in class to attain relevant information, many classes at FAU have a portion of the final grade designated for attendance and class participation.
 Furthermore, if a student happens to have difficulties with a specific class, their professor is much more likely to work with you if you have demonstrated an interest in the class by attending regularly.
 For student-athletes good class attendance is more critical because of the days that might be missed due to competition.
-Is it the student-athletes responsibility to attend all classes and be on time.
+It is the student-athletes responsibility to attend all classes and be on time.

 Definition of Appropriate Conduct